TiendaNube/nimbus-design-system/packages/react/Text/README.md

 ### Alignments

-Component content can be left, center, and right aligned.
+Component content can be `left`, `center` and `right` aligned.
 The criteria for using each one may vary on a case-by-case basis, the most common being the left for running text, the center for unique or punctual information and the right for texts within lists of information.

 ### Formatting